j8ahmed/theodinproject_projects/calculator/README.md

   1. Chaining operations
   2. Adjusting operators

-In most calculators one math operation is evaluated at a time.
-The basic math operation involves 4 steps:
-  1. Input the first number
-  2. Input the operator
-  3. Input the second number
-  4. Press "=" to perform the math operation by applying the operand to the first and second number.

-Although that is the generic process, there are a few extra options available at each step that will impact the operation.
+In an I Phone Calculator (which is what my calculator is based off of), what is being displayed is always the current total.
+I originally thought that the first operation involved two operands provided by the user but it only ever involves one operand provided by the user and the current total.

+By default the total of almost all calculators is "0".
+Therefore our first operation will be 0 + "First input" and will initiated by the user pressing an operation button.

+Ex: "9 + 1 = 10" is really "0 + 9 + 1 = 10"

+We are only ever inputting an operand and performing an operation with that and the running total.

-Options while inputting the first number:
+Options while inputting the operand number:

   - Add a decimal place (only allow one)
   - Add leading zeros (bad)